-Here’s the thing about Enchiladas.. they absolutely, positively, 100% cannot be dry.
+Here's the thing about Enchiladas.. they absolutely, positively, 100% cannot be dry.
 They need plenty of enchilada sauce and copious amounts of cheese.
-Add to that a delicious filling of shredded chicken, poblano peppers and corn and it’s a winning combination.
-I make these on the regular and like many of my recipes, one of my favorite parts about this is that unless you’re feeding 6 people, there’s always enough for leftovers the next day.
-Throw a big spoonful of guacamole on top and take that to lunch!
+Add to that a delicious filling of shredded chicken, poblano peppers and corn and it's a winning combination.
+I make these on the regular and like many of my recipes, one of my favorite parts about this is that unless you're feeding 6 people, there's always enough for leftovers the next day.
+Throw a big spoonful of guacamole on top with some Chili Lime Creamed Corn on the side and take that to lunch!

 You can make them extra jazzy by adding any number of toppings from pico de gallo, fresh cilantro, sour cream, chives, more cheese... you name it!
 It's essentially all my favorite things rolled up into a perfect little tortilla situation!